 Use WinRM for application monitor polling in SAM

-Starting in SAM 2020.2, Windows Remote Management (WinRM) is the default polling method used by WMI-based component monitors (for example, Performance Counter Monitors) to gather data from target nodes for SAM templates and application monitors.
+Starting in SAM 2020.2, WinRM is the default transport method used to collect data for WMI-based component monitors (for example, Performance Counter Monitors) from target nodes for SAM templates and application monitors.
 A fallback mechanism automatically switches to legacy RPC/DCOM polling, if necessary.

 If you're building a new environment with SAM 2020.2, WinRM application polling is automatically enabled for the Orion server and WMI component monitors.
 By default, WinRM application polling is also applied to any Windows network nodes that you decide to add later, although you still need to make sure that the Orion server can connect to the nodes.